 Families play a vital part in the development of young children, and perhaps no one role is more important than that of the mother.

-To commemorate Mother’s Day which falls on December 22 in Indonesia, Tanoto Foundation is raising awareness of the work of these often overlooked heroes, and sharing inspiration and knowledge about best practices in parenting.
+To commemorate Mother’s Day which falls on December 22 in Indonesia, Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, is raising awareness of the work of these often overlooked heroes, and sharing inspiration and knowledge about best practices in parenting.

 Why parents matter